OmarJamaladdin/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Enabling IIS in Windows with CGI
+- Enabling IIS in Windows with CGI and common HTTP features.
 - Item 2
 - Item 3
 - Item 4